 “I’m not the strange one, you are.”
 There—that told him, my courage fuelled by alcohol.

 Wow, Ana you sure told him.
 It was around this point in my initial pre-sporking reread that I started to get pretty mad at how superior Dakota Johnson’s portrayal of movie-Ana is to the utter limp noodle that is book-Ana.
 During this scene in the film, she was actually giving Christian some genuinely funny sass while also accurately calling him out on his bossy, controlling behavior.
 Here?
 I am begging for the tiniest shred of gumption from this woman.
-Yeah, she giggles over how “You’re so… domineering” during their conversation, but even when her courage is “fuelled” (ELJ’s spelling, not mine) by booze, that’s the best she can do.
+Yeah, she giggles over how he’s “so… domineering” during their conversation, but even when her courage is “fuelled” (I’m guessing that’s the British spelling, but since this book takes place in the US I’m gonna call it out as sloppy editing) by booze, that’s the best she can do.

 How on Earth is it appealing for a main character to be so timid?
 And I’m not saying that it’s necessarily a bad thing to write a protagonist as shy or who has trouble asserting themselves, especially considering how much of a people-pleasing introvert I am in real life.
 Not every protagonist has to be a wisecracking badass.
 But it’s the fact that we barely get to see Ana grow into a more confident and assertive person over the course of the story, and on the few occasions that she does display what could be considered “strength,” it’s usually not so much actual strength as it is her being a catty bitch to other people, usually women.
 Not to mention, when taken together with her extreme naivete and embarrassment/shock over anything sexual, it adds up to create an uncomfortably childlike character.